beetbox/beets/README.rst

 3. Next, type ``beet config -e`` to open the configuration file with your default text editor.

 4. Modify the configuration file.
-Put this in your config file...
+Here is a good place to start with your blank configure file...

   ``directory: /Users/[account_name]/Music/``